Top 4 Best Golf Nets for Your Home

 Best Golf Net Review

 Picking the best golf net for your home is a dangerous business.
 Get it wrong and you're only one shanked 7 iron away from a broken window or a black eye.
 Get it right and you'll enjoy unlimited practice opportunity in your very own home or garden.
 Practice golf nets have been around for a long time now and although the functionality has greatly improved in recent years, products of dubious quality still litter the market.

 But don't let these words of doom dampen your appetite for home golf.
 Investing in a good hitting net for your house, garage, or garden remains one the best ways to improve your swing and sharpen your game.
 With a bucket of balls costing up to $10 at the local driving range, having your own practice net is also a blessing for your wallet.

 Here we'll take a look at the pros and cons of three of the best golf nets currently available to buy.
 Ensuring that every budget is catered for, each net falls into a different price category.

 1. The Pro Series Net Return

-The Pro Series Net Return is the absolute Godfather of home golf nets.
+The is the absolute godfather of home golf nets.
 There really isn't a product that comes close.
-For stability, durability and functionality, The Net Return tops the list every time.
-At $395, it ain't cheap either, but unlike many of its lesser-priced competitors, the Net Return is built to last.
+For stability, durability, and functionality, the Net Return tops the list every time.
+At $546, it ain't cheap either, but unlike many of its lesser-priced competitors, the Net Return is built to last.
 If you're a serious golfer with long-term ambitions, this is a net that will save you money over the course of your life.
+Pro Series Net Return

 As the name suggests, the biggest selling point of the Net Return is that the golf ball is automatically returned to your feet after each shot.
 The clever design and super-resilient heavyweight netting fully absorbs the hardest of shots, dispensing of the ball in such a way that it gently rolls back across the grass or matting ready for your next swing.
 Even Bubba Watson couldn't tear a hole in this gem.